Overview

 Meanwhile, university counseling clinics might provide therapy services offered by students in training who are supervised by licensed professionals.
 They often operate on a sliding scale to serve the student population and the surrounding community.
 In addition, some national organizations, such as the National Alliance on Mental Illness (NAMI) and the American Psychological Association (APA), provide directories or resources that can help individuals find affordable therapy options in their area.

 Some online platforms, like BetterHelp, may provide financial aid options based on an individual’s financial needs.
-If you’re eligible, you may be able to pay an adjusted cost of services that fits your budget.
+If you’re eligible for a sliding-fee, you may be able to pay an adjusted cost of services that fits your budget.
 In addition, online therapy platforms are often cheaper than some insurance co-pays or in-person therapy.

 Associated terms